britzl/defads/README.md

 	msg.post("url_to_adcash_go", "show", { zone_id = 1234 })

 Where `zone_id` corresponds to the zone id as shown in the zones section of the Adcash console.

+## Showing Giftgaming ads
+You show a Giftgaming ad by posting the following message:

+msg.post("url_to_giftgaming_go", "show", { apikey = "12345abcde", test = false })

+Where `apikey` corresponds to the Giftgaming API key as shown in the Giftgaming dashboard.

 ## Callbacks
 When an ad is closed it will post an `ad_closed` message back to the game object which posted the show message, as described above.
 If something goes wrong while showing the ad an `ad_error` message will be posted instead.